- 500ml whole milk

 - 1 blade mace

-- 4 bay leaf (fresh if you have), scrunched in your hand
+- 4 bay leaves (fresh if you have), scrunched in your hand

 - 1kg cauliflower, broken into large florets